ruanchaves/assin/README.md

 python assin-eval.py  assin2-test.xml ./submission/assin2/submission.xml
 ```

 Depending on your resources you may want to edit `settings.json` and increase the amount of workers.
-Generally speaking, each worke
-will consume around 8 gigabytes of GPU memory.
+Generally speaking, each worker will consume around 8 gigabytes of GPU memory.

-Increasing both the `buckets` and `kfold_buckets` parameters by the same amount on the `settings.json` file is expected to increase
-the accuracy of the model, although it will also proportionately increase the training time.
+Increasing both the `buckets` and `kfold_buckets` parameters by the same amount on the `settings.json` file is expected to increase the accuracy of the model, although it will also proportionately increase the training time.

 ## Citation